saintaze/Crypto-Wallet-React-Usd-Dai-/README.md

 # Crypto-Wallet-React (Usd, Dai)
-An app that lets you mint, send, recieve and approve mock Dai and Usd coins.
+An app that lets you mint, send, receive and approve mock Dai and Usd coins.

 ### Features
 + Beautiful UI